fgolemo/EC14-main/README.md

 * `IamAchildID` is the filename prefix of the child to be created
 * `parent1` (optional) for mutation, id of the parent
 * `parent2` (optional), together with parent1 for offspring

+...generates 2 files in the same directory: `IamAchildID-genotype.xml` and `IamAchildID-vox.vxa`.
+Both should be moved elsewhere.